phetsims/vector-addition/doc/model.md

 ## Explore 2D screen

-In the _Explore 2D_ screen, there are 2 "snap mode", controlled by the radio buttons at the lower-right of the screen.
+In the _Explore 2D_ screen, there are 2 "snap modes" that determine which vector quanities snap to integer values.
+Selection of the snap mode is controlled by the radio buttons at the lower-right of the screen.

 In Cartesian snap mode:
 * 3 vectors can be created, labeled a&#8407;, b&#8407;, and c&#8407;